Back to docs

 #Feature Validation

-Use /kit-tools:validate-feature to validate an entire feature branch against its feature spec:
+Use /kit-tools:validate-implementation to validate an entire feature branch against its feature spec:

 1. Captures the full branch diff (git diff main...HEAD) — all changes across the feature